oravus/vpr-workshop/index.md

 #### Format

-Papers are to be in an extended abstract format, no longer than two pages excluding references (2 + n format).
-Please use IROS's suggested Latex [format](http://ras.papercept.net/conferences/support/tex.php) and upload a PDF.
-The review process will be single blind, the same as IROS paper submissions.
+We invite submissions in an extended abstract format: no longer than two pages excluding references (i.e., 2 + n).
+Please use IROS's suggested Latex [format](http://ras.papercept.net/conferences/support/tex.php) and upload a PDF (details coming soon).
+The review process will be single blind, that is, the authors' names are not required to be aonymmized, aligned with IROS paper submissions.

 #### Submission Process

 Accepted papers will be presented as posters or spotlight talks during the workshop.
-These papers will be made publicly available online in a non-archival format, which allows future submission to archival journals or conferences.
+These papers will be publicly accessible through the workshop webpage in a non-archival format, thus allowing future submission to archival venues.
 At least one author must be registered to attend IROS 2023 workshops with an in-person [registration](https://ieee-iros.org/registration-travel/).

 Submission portal details coming soon.